datlife/network-programming/routing_project/spec.md

 - **Split horizon**.
 Don't advertise a route back onto the port it came from.
 When poison mode is turned off, this should result in *simple split horizon*, where your router simply does not advertise such routes and instead waits for them to expire.
 When poison mode is turned on, this should result in *split horizon with poisoned reverse*, where your router instead advertises such routes as having infinite cost.
 - **Don't "hairpin" a packet**.
 Never forward a data packet back out the port it arrived on... this is seldom helpful.
 - **Implement infinity as 16**.
 Note that split horizon with poisoned reverse is not sufficient for preventing count-to-infinity in some cases (see lecture notes for examples).
 To deal with such un-preventable cases, your distance vector router should treat destinations with long distances as unreachable.
 For this project, your implementation should stop counting at 16 and remove routes to corresponding destinations.
 We will make sure that no valid path in our test scenarios exceeds this length.
 - **Deal with changes**.
 Your solution should quickly and efficiently generate new, optimal routes when the topology changes (e.g., when links are added or removed).
+For example, it shouldn't take more than 5 seconds (one timer interval) for the route to a new host to propagate from one router to its neighbors.
+Note that you only need to send routing updates in `handle_timer` (i.e., you are only required to implement timed updates); you do not need to send routing updates immediately when other events happen, but you can if you want (i.e., triggered updates are optional).

 ## Rules